quarto-dev/quarto-web/docs/getting-started/installation.md

 #### renv

-If you are using **renv**, RStudio v1.5 wiill automatically do the right thing in terms of binding Quarto to the R and/or Python packages in your project environments.
+If you are using **renv**, RStudio v1.5 will automatically do the right thing in terms of binding Quarto to the R and/or Python packages in your project environments.

 If you need to install R packages just use `install.packages`; if you need to install Python packages simply use `pip install` or `conda install` within the RStudio Terminal.